andykillen/wordpress-deployment/README.md

 - optional settings.php pre-ignored in the root if you want to use it.

 ## Most basic usage
 There are 2 ways to install this, either create a project, or clone the repo.
-Its your choice, but creating the project is slightly less to do.
+Its your choice, but creating the project is a much better option, because it auto installs everything.

 ### Setup WordPress via Composer crete project
 ```